abhishekpandeykr/design-patterns/singleton-pattern/single-pattern.md

 ***Singletons patterns*** are best for **managing the global state**.

 ### Disadavntages
-Singletons are not encouraged in Javascript, it is considerd as the Anti Patter.
-Event though we can save a whole lot of memory by creating one instance of a class.
+Singletons are not encouraged in Javascript, it is considerd as the Anti Pattern i.e. having global variable is generally considerd as bad design decision.
+Even though we can save a whole lot of memory by creating one instance of a class.